IBM-Blockchain-Starter-Kit/api-bootstrap/docs/persistent-storage.md

 ## 4. Verify PVC and File Storage

-Once you have deployed the application to Kubernetes using the Helm charts with the PVC addition, verify that the PVC and PV resources have been created and the persistent File Storage directory persists even after the pod has been removed.
+Once you have deployed the application to Kubernetes using the Helm charts with the PVC addition, verify that the PVC and PV resources have been created and the persistent file storage path persists even after the pod has been removed.

 To verify whether the PVC is created, use the following command:
 ```